 This year’s goal is $25,707 and is used for charitable organizations that give much needed support directly to Air Force members in need.
-The campaign has currently raised $8,604, roughly 33 percent of the total goal.
+As of April 9, the campaign has raised $12,652, roughly 49% of the total goal.

 “No matter how well you plan out things in life, we have seen over the last few weeks how quickly those things can change,” said Capt.
 Austin Carter, 37th Flying Training Squadron instructor pilot and installation project officer for the base’s AFAF campaign.

 The AFAF is the official nonprofit charitable organization of the Air Force.
 The organization is designed to benefit active-duty, Reserve, Guard, and retired Air Force personnel and their families

 “Some people may think that donating a few dollars won’t help, but if everyone on this base donated $2 a month we would raise over $35,000,” Carter said.
 “Most of us wouldn’t notice a couple dollars missing from our paycheck each month, however someone would notice if they received a couple hundred dollars that they desperately needed.”

 Money raised during the AFAF campaign goes directly to four charitable organizations: The Air Force Aid Society, the Air Force Villages Charitable Foundation, the Air Force Enlisted Village, and the General and Mrs. Curtis E. LeMay Foundation.

 “The biggest thing I would like for people to know is how much this program helps not only people in the Air Force, but people right here at Columbus AFB,” Carter said.
 “Last year the Air Force Aid Society allocated over $24,000 to Airmen right here at Columbus AFB.”